pwoodworth-jefcoats/MAPP_therMizer/README.md

 `Workflow_Fishing.Rmd`.

 ## therMizer Simulations
-TBD was used to run the therMizer simulations.
+`MAPP_run_therMizer_Baseline.Rmd` was used to run baseline therMizer simulations.
+Ten baseline simulations were run, one each with input from each LENS ensemble member, all with fishing mortality set a 0.2.

 Further information, including all code, for the [mizer](https://sizespectrum.org/mizer/) food web model and the [therMizer](https://github.com/sizespectrum/therMizer) model extension is available online.